 Here’s my advice for handling the pork at this stage.
 I like to make enough to cover a couple of meals.
 When it comes to the portions I need for later meals, I find that storing the meat whole at this stage is better than storing fully prepared carnitas.
 So for right now, let’s figure out what we need for tonight’s dinner and set the rest aside for another meal.
 Also, don’t toss the juice!
 We need the broth for rehydrating the meat.
 That stuff is flavor gold!

 Onto making the carnitas…

 Shred the meat using forks or even the handy trick of using a pastry cutter (we don’t need those anymore, right?).
 That’s step one.
 Step two is caramelizing the newly shredded meat in order to get those perfect browned edges we have come to love about carnitas.
 This can happen two ways.
 Either put the shredded meat back into that skillet with some fat and brown or put the meat under a broiler for a few minutes… whatever works for you.

 It’s ready to go–Crock Pot Carnitas!
-Check out my Cilantro-Lime Cauliflower Rice and make a Paleo Burrito Bowl.
-It’s allllmost like the kind you’d find at Chipotle’s Mexican Grill.
+Pile this on top of my Cilantro-Lime Cauliflower Rice and make a Paleo Burrito Bowl!

 * * * * *

 The key tools to make this recipe are a crock pot, of course, but a good skillet and the tools for fast and easy citrus juicing are also handy: